RaviTambade/SDM/jenkins_install.md

+# Using Jenkins Docker Container on AWS EC2

 We can use Jenkins within a Docker container on an AWS EC2 instance.
 Let us follow these general steps.
 This assumes you already have an EC2 instance running and Docker installed on it.